ttvand/Indoor-Location-Navigation-Public/README.md

 # DISCLAIMER: this code is still work in progress and is expected to be finalized around May 26, 2021.

+This repository contains the code to generate the winning solution of the Kaggle competition on indoor location and navigation organized by Microsoft Research.

+Our team name: "Track me if you can".

+Authors:
+- Are Haartveit
+- Dmitry Gordeev
+- Tom Van de Wiele

 ![Ranking](https://i.ibb.co/KhzRZ72/final-ranking.png)

 ## References